Carter County Substance

 Carter County Substance Abuse Memorial

 Since 2018, CCSAPC, in collaboration with community partners, has set aside a day each year to memorialize those who have lost their lives to substance abuse.
 This memorial provides an opportunity for residents to benefit from community support, and it provides valuable education on how to prevent substance abuse.
-On August 31, 2021, CCSAPC will host its fourth annual substance abuse memorial.
-This event will occur at the McClure Chapel at the First United Methodist Church in Ardmore from 6:00 p.m.-7:30 p.m.
+On November 9, 2021, CCSAPC will host its fourth annual substance abuse memorial.
+This event will occur at the McClure Chapel at the First United Methodist Church located at 501 W. Main Street, Ardmore, OK from 6:00 p.m.-7:30 p.m.
 In addition to providing educational resources, free food and drinks will be served.
 Also, there will be drawings for prizes, a candlelight vigil, and music.
 To learn more about this event, use the form below to email the coalition.

 The Carter County Substance Abuse Prevention Committee meets on the first Wednesday of every month at 9:30 am.
 Our meetings are open to the public and are held at the Ardmore Public Library's Smith Room, located at 320 E. Street, S.E., Ardmore, Oklahoma.
 Join us as we work towards a better tomorrow!